DevOpsBootcamp/website/source/07_database_integration.rst

 SELECT
 ------
+SELECT
-SELECT yr, subject, winner
+   yr, subject, winner
+FROM
-  FROM nobel
+   nobel
+WHERE
- Where yr = 1960
+   yr = 1960

 Practice
 --------